-One of our chartered environmental geologists, Sarah Hey (pictured on site, above) was delighted to be invited by one of our clients, The Guinness Partnership, to present at their virtual event promoting gender equality in the construction industry.
+One of our chartered environmental geologists, Sarah Hey (pictured above) was delighted to be invited by one of our clients, The Guinness Partnership, to present at their virtual event promoting gender equality in the construction industry.

 It was held as part of a wider programme in association with Women in Construction (WiC), which is an independent not-for-profit.
 The organisation provides bespoke support to women wishing to work in the industry, which now includes a five-week programme for women of mixed ages and backgrounds ‒ from nurses, teachers and those who worked in hospitability ‒ that, as a result of the pandemic, find themselves struggling for employment or looking to retrain for a different profession entirely.

 For the first two weeks of the programme, The Guinness Partnership provides industry insights and exposes participants to content that aims to engage, inform and inspire.
 This includes exploring the pathways towards a range of jobs within the construction, site visits to see historical and current projects, and presentations from women in the industry.

 Sarah, who is part of our Programme Delivery team, stepped up* to talk about her personal experiences of being a woman in engineering following an invitation from Andrew Upton, Head of Design and Quality at The Guinness Partnership, who was looking for an outstanding role model.

 Sarah was joined by Heike Messler, an architect from Pollard Thomas Edwards, and Maisie Irlam, who is a landscape architect from Plantit – IE, a company who we collaborated with on The Guinness Partnership’s Points Cross, Hunslet Road scheme in Leeds.